guarandoo/neko/README.md

 make
 ```

-To build binaries for all platforms:
+To build binaries for all supported platforms:

 ```sh
 make all-binaries